Submissions

 Manuscript Preparation Guidelines

-The manuscript texts are written in English.
-Manuscripts in English will be first reviewed by editorial boards.
+The manuscript texts are written in Indonesian Language.
+Manuscripts in Indonesian Language will be first reviewed by editorial boards.
 The main text of a manuscript must be submitted as a Word document (.doc) or Rich Text Format (.rtf) file.

-The manuscript is well-typed in a single column on A4 size paper, using 11 pt of Arial Narrow.
+The manuscript is well-typed in a single column on A4 size paper, using 11 pt of Candara.
 The manuscript contains an original work and has potentially contributed to the highly scientific advancement.

 The manuscript should contain the following section in order: